 Don’t have a buddy to hand?
 We know persuading a sceptical pal to embark in a brand new hobby can sometimes be tough, so don’t fret.
 You shouldn’t be afraid to head to the nearest Magic-friendly Local Game Store and rock up with your starter deck.

 Different players are into Magic for different reasons.
-So, while it’s likely some people are only there to do battle with the most competitive decks, you’ll usually be able to find someone who’s up for a more casual game.
+So, while it’s likely some people are only there to do battle with the best MTG Arena decks, you’ll usually be able to find someone who’s up for a more casual game.
 Results may vary – which is why we recommend you first figure out Magic with someone you know – but MTG players are usually extremely keen on helping newbies find their feet.

 Step 3: Experiment, explore, and enjoy